 How abandoned homes hurt banks.
 If you stop making your mortgage payments, the bank will attempt to recoup the money it loaned you by selling the home at a foreclosure sale.
 In most cases, the bank buys the home at the foreclosure sale using a credit bid because there aren’t any other bidders.
 (A credit bid means that the bank bids the debt you owe.
 The foreclosing bank doesn’t have to bid cash at the sale, unlike third-party bidders.)
 A fast-track foreclosure process allows the bank to obtain title to the home quicker so it can sell it to a new owner sooner before the property loses value.

 How abandoned homes hurt neighborhoods.
 A vacant home drags down both the value of the home itself, but also the entire neighborhood.
 A fast-track foreclosure may help get the property in the hands of a new owner who will maintain it.

 So, there are many benefits to speeding up the foreclosure of a vacant home.
 In the end, in most cases, a fast-track foreclosure can benefit the borrower, the bank, and the community.

-Fewer than ten states have passed fast-track foreclosure laws.
+About a dozen states—including Florida, Maryland, Pennsylvania, and New Jersey—have passed fast-track foreclosure laws.
 In these states, if the home meets the legal definition of “abandoned” under state law, the bank may use a special process that allows it to foreclose much faster than it otherwise could under the state’s regular foreclosure laws.

 Most of the time, the foreclosure sale happens shortly after a court deems the home as abandoned.
 Once approved for a fast-track foreclosure, the foreclosure typically takes only a few months instead of, perhaps, years.